 Wild, right?
 Our decision to choose a CM-inspired approach works especially well as lessons are very brief but highly focused.

 Our plan is to spend no more than 40 minutes per weekday morning on school and to finish up by 11 AM.
-BB will be getting a lot more outside time and free play than he did while he was in public school.
+My kids will be getting a lot more outside time and free play than he did while he was in public school.
 We’ll also have leisurely lunches, more variety in terms of locations for the lessons, and a truly customized educational experience.

 Once I got over my initial fears, everything started to fall into place.
 And, now, I’m really looking forward to starting school in a few short days!
 It really doesn’t matter what methodology you choose as long as it’s one that works for both you and your children.
 There is no perfect methodology.
 Homeschool graduates from every approach across the board end up in college and in successful careers.
 Homeschool provides an opportunity to shift gears to a different curriculum or an altogether different approach if a child needs something new to learn their best.